-The art of communication has changed dramatically over the past few decades.
+The art of communication has changed dramatically over the past few decades so this article with deal with church letter writing benefits.
 With the advent of email, we stopped writing letters.
 Then, with Facebook, blogs, and Instagram, we started posting information to all our friends and family at once, but stopped communicating with each friend or family on an individual, personal level.
 And Twitter shortened our communication with people to short messages, slogans, and hashtags.
 As the culture changed how it communicated, so have many churches.
 Churches used to write all kinds of church letters, be they church invitation letters, donation letters, or even Christmas cards, but fewer and fewer church letters are being sent each year and that’s unfortunate.

 Please don’t misunderstand.
 The information revolution has done some amazing things for communication.
 Churches have never been able to communicate with as many people as efficiently as they can today, but in some ways we have also lost some aspects of communication.
 We live in an age of impersonal, non-tangible 1’s and 0’s, but the last thing the church should be is impersonal and non-tangible.